 After having taught for over ten years, Ashley completed her MSc, with Distinction, at the Department of Education, and her dissertation was “Highly Commended” by the British Educational Research Association (BERA).
 She is committed to making mathematics more accessible for all learners and strives for research that is not only impactful but also directly applicable to the classroom.

-McQueen is a Clarendon Scholar and is currently reading for a DPhil in Education at the University of Oxford.
-Her thesis focuses on the digital pedagogy responses of universities in East Asia to the COVID-19 outbreak.
-Her doctoral research is fully funded by the Clarendon and New College Scholarships.
+McQueen Sum is a Clarendon Scholar and is currently reading for a DPhil in Education at the University of Oxford.
+Her research interests include higher education, academic work, and sociomaterial theories of practice.
+Her doctoral research is fully funded by the Clarendon Scholarship and New College Scholarship.

 McQueen is a member of the Centre for Global Higher Education.
-Her research interests include higher education, e-learning, and learning technologies.
 Her research interests are influenced by her experiences of working as an academic tutor at the University of Hong Kong and a researcher for Khan Academy and HarvardX (edX).

 Prior to coming to Oxford, McQueen completed her master’s degree with a specialisation in media and learning technologies at Teachers College, Columbia University in the City of New York.
-She earned her bachelor’s degree in philosophy and international business at the University of Hong Kong with a full merit-based scholarship.
+She earned her bachelor’s degree in philosophy and business management at the University of Hong Kong with a full merit-based scholarship.

 Publications